 I am a workers’ compensation attorney and L&I attorney representing work injury claimants in Washington State.
 Over the years, I’ve seen a wide variety of work injuries and occupational diseases.
 As a result, I’ve learned a lot about a wide range of medical diagnoses.
-I’ve also come to recognize diagnoses that are likely to complicate an L&I claim, potentially resulting in a highly complex workers compensation claim.
+I also recognize diagnoses that are likely to complicate an L&I claim.
+Potentially, resulting in a highly complex workers compensation claim.
 In my experience, an L&I claim for Thoracic Outlet Syndrome and Cervicobrachial Syndrome are likely to become very convoluted.
 Thankfully, our office has vast experience handling these conditions and claims.

 What is Thoracic Outlet Syndrome?

 In order to understand thoracic outlet syndrome, you need to understand some basic facts about human anatomy.
-The human body has a network of cervical nerve roots that join to connect signals between the brain and the shoulders, and upper extremities or arms.
-This network is often called the brachial plexus.
+The human body has a network of cervical nerve roots.
+They join to connect signals between the brain and the shoulders, and upper extremities or arms.
+Doctors often call this network the brachial plexus.
 Injuries to the brachial plexus cause pain, numbness, tingling and even paralysis of the shoulders and arms.

 The medical community is still working to fully understand brachial plexus injuries.
 There seems to be a general consensus that there are at least two primary varieties of thoracic outlet syndrome (TOS) that can result from brachial plexus injuries.
 These are: (1) Vascular thoracic outlet syndrome; and (2) Neurogenic thoracic outlet syndrome.
 Vascular TOS occurs as a result of trauma to the arteries or veins around the brachial plexus.
-Neurogenic TOS occurs when the brachial plexus nerve fibers are compressed.
+Neurogenic TOS occurs when the brachial plexus nerve fibers suffer from compression.

-As far as the Department of Labor and Industries (L&I) is concerned, certain criteria must be met to allow a diagnosis of neurogenic TOS under an L&I claim in Washington State.
-Those criteria are outlined in the L&I treatment guideline.
+From the viewpoint of the Department of Labor and Industries (L&I), the worker must meet certain criteria to allow a diagnosis of neurogenic TOS under an L&I claim in Washington State.
+Those criteria are available in the L&I treatment guideline.

 Historically, a third kind of TOS called “disputed” TOS was recognized by some.
 According to the L&I treatment guidelines for TOS, “disputed” TOS occurs when there are positive clinical exam findings of neurogenic TOS, but the electrodiagnostic study is normal and does not confirm impingement of the brachial plexus nerves.
 In the past, work injury victims with disputed TOS diagnosis were facing challenges in their L&I claims.
 That’s because the treatment guidelines only include true neurogenic TOS and vascular TOS.